zeenat1234/smedu/README.md

 # smedu
-This is SMEDU - a project design to reshape education
+This is SMEDU - a project designed to reshape education